 Well, it hasn’t worked out quite that way, yet.
 The world keeps doing all kinds of mean, nasty, ugly things.
 But kid, it’s never too late to “rehabilitate” yourself, to start once again creating enough of a nuisance and singing loud enough to end war and stuff.
 If you’ve been doing it for 40 years, or more, I bet you are prepared to do it for another 40 years.
 I bet you still have high hopes that we can “REHABILITATE” the world.
-I bet you’re not proud, or tired.
+I bet you’re not proud -- or tired.

-Who knows what might happen this time.
 The golden age of the 1960s is long gone, but anything is still possible.
 So perhaps you can get anything you want, as long as you remember to sing it the next time it comes around on the guitar -- with feeling.
 Because it is, indeed, a movement: The Alice’s Restaurant Let’s Give Thanks and Remember Why We Started Doing This and Why We Keep On Keepin’ On Movement.